 Bromeliads

-Bromeliads are low-maintenance plants that stand out for their bold, often colorful leaves and exotic flower spikes.
 They thrive well in tropical and subtropical climates and can be used as a bedding plant for your outdoor bird of paradise plant.

 They are slow growers that take up to 3 years to mature.
 Bromeliad flowers have three petals and three sepals, surrounding six stamens and one stigma.

-Since bromeliads cannot survive freezing conditions.
-You can only enjoy them indoors in more temperate climates.
+Since bromeliads cannot survive freezing conditions, you can only enjoy them indoors in more temperate climates.
 Still, bromeliads can be planted both indoors and outdoors.

-What should not be planted with bird of paradise
+What should not be planted with bird of paradise?

 Bird of paradise plants needs companion plants that enhance their color and form and share similar growing conditions.